andrew henderson menu

 Singapore

-Singapore is generally one of the best Asian countries to live in, so it’s no wonder that having Singapore citizenship is so highly coveted in the world of second citizenships.
+Citizens of 162 countries may enter Singapore without a visa for stays of between 30 and 90 days, depending on nationality.
+Singapore is generally one of the best Asian countries to live in, so it’s no wonder that Singapore citizenship is so highly coveted in the world of second citizenship.

 South Sudan

-Like many countries, South Sudan embraced online platforms following the pandemic and begun offering a new eVisa.
-No more traveling to an embassy to apply and be interviewed!
-Citizens from almost all countries, 207 countries to be specific, can now apply online for an eVisa for a fee that starts from $50.
-In fact, most are required to do so.
+Like many countries, South Sudan embraced online platforms following the pandemic and offered a new e-visa.
+This means visa applicants no longer need to travel to an embassy to apply and be interviewed.
+Almost all countries, 207 to be specific, can now apply online for an e-visa that starts at around US$50.

 Sri Lanka